visual-space/visual-editor/README.md

 ![Visual-editor-teaser](https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-teaser.jpg)

 Visual Editor is a Rich Text editor for [Flutter] originally forked from [Flutter Quill].
 The editor is built around the powerful [Quilljs Delta] document format originally developed by QuillJs.
 Delta documents can be easily converted to JSON, the encoding is easy to read and modify and offers many extensibility options.
+This document explains the reasons why we forked [why we forked Quill](https://github.com/visual-space/visual-editor/blob/develop/QUILL_FORK.md).

 <img src="https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-demo.gif"/>

-## Why Fork Flutter Quill?
-While building the [Visual Space] platform we begun using [Flutter Quill] to render text content for nextgen interactive tutorials and projects.
-Initially we attempted to extend Quill with additional features such as custom highlights.
-However, we had to deal with major issues such as opaque architecture, severe lack of documentation, lack of automatic testing and a complete lack of technical support from the maintainers.
-Therefore, we decided to fork Quill and improve it with additional features and a focus on higher quality standards.
-This [reddit post](https://www.reddit.com/r/FlutterDev/comments/uq340b/ive_decided_to_fork_flutter_quill_rich_text/) contains a detailed explanation.

-## Major Improvements Compared To Quill
-Check out the [changelog](https://github.com/visual-space/visual-editor/blob/develop/CHANGELOG.md) for a detailed review of what was changed.
-Also there's a [migration](https://github.com/visual-space/visual-editor/blob/develop/MIGRATING.md) guide for users migrating from Quill.

-- **[Maintainable Architecture](https://github.com/visual-space/visual-editor/issues/1)** - Source code was split in modules.
-Files were split in smaller files.
-A distinct state management layer was introduced.
-Class names have been simplified.
-We replaced the `ChangedNotifiers` with standalone streams.
-We simplified the `build()` methods.
-We merged the `Editor` and `RawEditor` in one file.
-- **[Extended Documentation](https://github.com/visual-space/visual-editor/issues/2)** - We are continuously adding in depth documentation to make it easier for new contributors to extend the source code.
-Quill has very little documentation and it lacks in depth explanation over the architecture.
-Our goal is to cover both new features and the legacy ones in detailed documentation.
-- **[Demo Pages](https://github.com/visual-space/visual-editor/issues/63)** - We've provided simple, concise demo pages to exemplify how to use Visual Editor for the various tasks you have.
-- **[Automatic Testing](https://github.com/visual-space/visual-editor/issues/3)** - In Quill there's no automatic testing available.
-New contributions constantly break the legacy code.
-The PR's are not policed enough.
-We started by adding tests and we are slowly increasing the coverage of the tests.
-- **[Custom Highlights](https://github.com/visual-space/visual-editor/issues/4)** - Highlights custom regions of text that are sensitive to taps and hovering.
-- **[Custom Markers](https://github.com/visual-space/visual-editor/issues/69)** - Same as highlights but instead of being temporary in the controller they are permanent in the document.
-- **[Markers Attachments](https://github.com/visual-space/visual-editor/issues/117)** - Markers provide support for attachments by returning their pixel coordinates and dimensions for positioning in text.
-Based on this information any widget can be linked to a marker.
-- **[Active Discord Support Community](https://discord.gg/XpGygmXde4)** - You'll be able to get quick answers from the maintainers of the repo.
-We are available almost at all times to answer your questions.
-Including general Flutter and Dart questions.

 ## How To Start

-**Unstable Code, Under Refactoring**
+**Clone via Github**

-The current version is not stable enough to be reliable and to be published in pub.dev.
-Until then you can try it out by linking directly from Github:
+The current version is getting close to a clean state, ready to be published in pub.dev without major changes.
+Until published on pub dev you can try it out by linking directly from Github:

 **pubspec.yaml**